TanStack/router/docs/src/pages/docs/api.md

 The `usePrompt` hook allows you to programmatically prompt the user with a dialog.

-It's syntax looks like this:
+Its syntax looks like this:

 ```tsx
 export function usePrompt(message: string, when: boolean | any): void